tsangsiu/RB120_OOP/Assessments/Practice_Problems/practice_problems.md

 Consider the method calls on lines 25 and 26, both instruct Ruby to look for the constant in the `Square` class.
 As `Square` is a subclass of `Quadrilateral` where the constant `SIDES` is defined.
 Both lines 25 and 26 output `4` to the console.

 On lines 3 and 15, both `self` refer to the calling object of the method.
 While on 11, the `self` refers to the class.

+### Attempt 2

+on line 25, the class method `sides` is called on the `Square` class.
+As the `::sides` method is not defined in the `Square` class, Ruby looks for it up in the method lookup path and invokes `::sides` in the `Shape` class.
+Upon the invocation of `::sides`, it returns `self::SIDES`.
+As the `self` here is inside a class method, it refers to the calling class which calls the `::sides` method, which is `Square`.
+To resolve the constant `Square::SIDES`, Ruby first search for it in the lexical scope (in the `Square` class).
+As there is no `SIDES` constant defined in `Square` class, Ruby then looks for it up in the method lookup path and finds it in the `Quadrilateral` class.
+Therefore `self::SIDES` is resolved to `4`, which is then outputted to the console.

+On line 26, the instance method `sides` is called on a `Square` object.
+As the `#sides` method is not defined in the `Square` class, Ruby looks for it up in the method lookup path and invokes `#sides` in the `Shape` class.
+Upon the invocation of `#sides`, it returns `self.class::SIDES`.
+As the `self` here is inside an instance method, it refers to the calling object which calls the `#sides` method, and thus `self.class` returns the class of the calling object, which is `Square`.
+By the same token as above, `Square::SIDES` is resolved to `4`, which is then outputted to the console.

+On line 27, the instance method `describe_shape` is called on a `Square` object.
+As the `describe_shape` method is not defined in the `Square` class, Ruby looks for it up in the method lookup path and invokes the `describe_shape` method in the `Describable` module, which is mixed in the `Shape` class via mixin.
+Upon the invocation of `describe_shape`, it returns `"I am a #{self.class} and have #{SIDES} sides."`.
+As the `self` here is inside an instance method, it refers to the calling object which calls the `describe_shape` method.
+Therefore `self.class` resolves to `Square`.
+To resolve the constant `SIDES`, Ruby first looks for it in the lexical scope of where it is referenced (in the `Describable` module).
+As the constant is not defined in the `Describable` module, Ruby then looks for it up in the method lookup path of the `Describable` module and then finally in the main scope.
+As Ruby still cannot find the constant, it raises `NameError`, and thus line 27 raises `NameError`.

 ## 4